The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Preliminaries and Auxiliary Results

-Canonical singularities are rational \cite[Theorem 5.22]{kollar2008birational}.
+Canonical singularities are rational; see \cite[Theorem 5.22]{kollar2008birational}.
 Conversely, a normal variety with Gorenstein rational singularities has at worst canonical singularities.
-One way to see this is to consider the \textit{extension problem for differentials}.

-The holomorphic extension problem asks for which $p$ the inclusion is an isomorphism, where $j:U \hookrightarrow X$ is the inclusion.
-Kebekus-Schnell showed if $X$ has rational singularities, then $\pi_*\Omega_{\tilde X}^p \hookrightarrow j_*\Omega_U^p$ is an isomorphism for each $p$ \cite[Corollary 1.8]{kebekus2021extending}, using the fact that the canonical sheaf $\omega_X$ is reflexive by Kempf's criterion.
+One way to see this is to consider the \textit{holomorphic extension problem for differentials}: For which $p$ is the inclusion is an isomorphism, where $j\colon U \hookrightarrow X$ is the inclusion of the regular locus $U : = X_{\mathrm{reg}}$?
+Kebekus--Schnell showed if $X$ has rational singularities, then $\pi_*\Omega_{\widetilde{X}}^p \hookrightarrow j_*\Omega_U^p$ is an isomorphism for each $p$, see \cite[Corollary 1.8]{kebekus2021extending}, using the fact that the canonical sheaf $\omega_X$ is reflexive by Kempf's criterion.
 In particular, the discrepancies $a_i$ are non-negative, as holomorphic $n$-forms on $U$ extend with at worst zeros.